 We strive to make all of our scientific publications free and open-access.
 If you can't access them online for free (by following the green links), contact us for a copy of the article.

 - Seasonal variation in environmental and behavioural drivers of annual‐cycle habitat selection in a nearshore seabird.
 Juliet Lamb, Yvan Satgé, and Patrick Jodice.
 2019.
 Diversity and Distributions: DOI: 10.1111/ddi.13015

 - Movement patterns of California brown pelicans (Pelecanus occidentalis californicus) following oiling and rehabilitation.
 Juliet Lamb, Christine Fiorello, Yvan Satgé, Kyra Mills, Mike Ziccardi, and Patrick Jodice.
 2018.
-Marine Pollution Bulletin: DOI: 10.1016/j.marpolbul.2018.03.043 Open-access for 50 days: contact us if you would like a copy of the article.
+Marine Pollution Bulletin: DOI: 10.1016/j.marpolbul.2018.03.043 Open-access until June 27, 2018: contact us if you would like a copy of the article.

 - Diet composition and provisioning rates in eastern brown pelican nestlings determine reproductive success.
 Juliet Lamb, Yvan Satgé, and Patrick Jodice.
 2017.
 Marine Ecology Progress Series: DOI: 10.3354/meps12301